Enjoy life, Journey Moore Often!

 Haiti

-This is the most depressing place Gary has ever been to.
-Seeing the tent city of forty-thousand people first hand is sobering, depressing, shocking.
+Strictly business here.
 Gary was called to be on a team assessing the Port au Prince utility infrastructure six months after the massive earthquake in 2010.
+It was quite an eye opening experience and simultaneously a privilege to serve the people of Haiti.

 Dominican Republic